this new zine captures the raw beauty of south africa's female skaters

 As a female skater, how easy was it to connect with other female skaters over there?

 I always connect to other female skaters because it's never been a very equal sport.
 If you're a skater, in general, you look different, weird, or funny… an outsider.
 So, skaters are more likely to talk to other skaters as they don't find them as scary.
 It's a great way to get pictures because people aren't intimidated, they let you in!
 I don't like to shoot pictures of people when they hate me, I actually like to talk with the people and get a vibe.

 What was your lasting impression of Johannesburg ?

 South Africa is a place I have always wanted to go.
 In South Africa they speak Afrikaans, which is similar to Dutch, so I understand 40% of the language.
 But I'm also half-Algerian, but I was never raised there or as part of that culture.
 When I go to Algeria I can't relate to it as much as I did when I was in South Africa.

 Did you expect that?

 It was interesting to experience.
-It makes you realise the world is just one big mix of people, even though we still don't seem to accept that.
+It makes you realize the world is just one big mix of people, even though we still don't seem to accept that.
 I have never been accepted into one nationality.
-South Africa is very divided between white people and black people; the coloured people are the least lucky.
-I am white skinned, but as I am half Algerian, half Dutch, I would be considered coloured.
-To me that was very interesting to think where I am from and how I would fit in with a divided culture.
+South Africa is very divided between white people and black people; the colored people are the least lucky.
+I am white skinned, but as I am half-Algerian, half-Dutch, I would be considered colored.
+To me, that was very interesting to think where I am from and how I would fit in with a divided culture.